Is string field theory background independent?: Background independence

-One of the key conceptual ideas of the background independence proofs of \textcite{ZweibachSen, ZweibachSen2} is that, since the two models $\langle M_1, \hat B_1, \Psi _1\rangle$ and $\langle M_2, \hat B_2, \Psi_2\rangle$ will be empirically equivalent (since the actions or correlation functions will be the same), they should \emph{eo ipso} be regarded as being \textit{physically} equivalent.\footnote{Readers familiar with the literature on the philosophy of symmetries will recognise this as something like `interpretationalism' about symmetries, according to which one can regard empirically equivalent, symmetry-related models of physical theories \emph{ab initio} as being physically equivalent.
-See \textcite{TMN, JRTMN} for details.} Then, the backgrounds $\hat B_1 $ and $\hat B_2$ have no physical significance; presumably, only some invariant structure between these models will be physical, just as with the dynamical metric $g_{\mu\nu}$ in the case of spin-2 gravity and general relativity.
+One of the key conceptual ideas of the background independence proofs of \citet{ZweibachSen, ZweibachSen2} is that, since the two models $\langle M_1, \hat B_1, \Psi _1\rangle$ and $\langle M_2, \hat B_2, \Psi_2\rangle$ will be empirically equivalent (since the actions or correlation functions will be the same), they should \emph{eo ipso} be regarded as being \textit{physically} equivalent.\footnote{Readers familiar with the literature on the philosophy of symmetries will recognise this as something like `interpretationalism' about symmetries, according to which one can regard empirically equivalent, symmetry-related models of physical theories \emph{ab initio} as being physically equivalent.
+See \citet{TMN, JRTMN} for details.} Then, the backgrounds $\hat B_1 $ and $\hat B_2$ have no physical significance; presumably, only some invariant structure between these models will be physical, just as with the dynamical metric $g_{\mu\nu}$ in the case of spin-2 gravity and general relativity.
 We will discuss what this invariant structure could be in \S \ref{Section: Invariant Structure} below.
-Note that this is a sort of generalization of the debates about symmetry: there, symmetry-related models \textit{within} some theory are identified, whereas in the SFT case, we wish to identify models \textit{between} two (or more) theories.\footnote{This is the kind of case considered by \textcite{JRTMN} in the case of dualities in physics.} In this sense, SFT equivalences are something like `inter-theoretic' gauge equivalences; the different backgrounds and corresponding actions are different `gauge choices' which are gauge equivalent, albeit not manifestly so.
+Note that this is a sort of generalization of the debates about symmetry: there, symmetry-related models \textit{within} some theory are identified, whereas in the SFT case, we wish to identify models \textit{between} two (or more) theories.\footnote{This is the kind of case considered by \citet{JRTMN} in the case of dualities in physics.} In this sense, SFT equivalences are something like `inter-theoretic' gauge equivalences; the different backgrounds and corresponding actions are different `gauge choices' which are gauge equivalent, albeit not manifestly so.\footnote{To pick up on our above point regarding dualities: the connection between dual theories and gauge redundancy has been elaborated by \citet{Rickles2017-RICDTS}; what we say here is consistent with the lessons presented in that article.}

 With all of this in mind, let's now give the general schema for the equivalence of SFTs.
 Recall that a given SFT, call it SFT$_i$, is specified by the following data: \begin{enumerate} \item The worldsheet CFT, which comes equipped with a Hilbert space $\mathcal{H}_i$ and Fock space basis $\ket{\phi_i}$.\footnote{We assume $\mathcal{H}_i $ is the part of the more general CFT Hilbert space which satisfies the level matching conditions.} \item A dynamical string field $\Psi_i \in \mathcal{H}_i$. \item The SFT action $S_i: \mathcal{H}_i \to \mathbb{R}$. \end{enumerate}